Ceasefire Postcards Pop-Up : Indybay

 Heyma Yemeni Coffee, 1122 University Ave, Berkeley, CA

-This week, in addition to writing to congressional representatives to end the genocide in Gaza, we will support the UCB students' demands for divestment by writing to the Chancellor, the UC Regents and the UC President.
+In addition to writing to congressional representatives to end the genocide in Gaza, we will continue to support the UCB students' demands for divestment by writing to the Chancellor, the UC Regents and the UC President.

-We will join forces with postcards_buttons4palestine's initiative of writing to State Department officials to demand they immediately cease shipments of weapons to Israel in accordance to six U.S. human rights laws.
+We are joining forces with postcards_buttons4palestine's initiative of writing to State Department officials to demand they immediately cease shipments of weapons to Israel in accordance to six U.S. human rights laws.

 Scripts, addresses, a list of demands, and postcards will be provided.
 We encourage community members to bring stamps, as ours are limited.